 This November my mustache has been growing,

-On watch team 1 we listen to songs about apple bottom jeans, boots with fur, and cars,
+On watch team one we listen to songs about apple bottom jeans, boots with fur, and cars,

 The bioluminescence off the stern right now is strongly glowing,

-And I’m pleased that science experiments, astro nav, and boat projects onboard today has been flowing.
+And I’m pleased that science experiments, Astro nav, and boat projects onboard today have been flowing.